Learn How to Grow Fountain Grass (Pennisetum)

 There are many cultivars for you to choose from, so gardeners in plenty of growing zones should find what they’re looking for with these plants.

-A consistently easy-care option, fountain grass makes a statement when grown by itself, or with dozens of other plants.
+A consistently easy-care option, fountain grass makes a statement when grown by itself or with suitable companions.

 Do you grow fountain grass?
 Which varieties are your favorites?
 Be sure to share your landscaping ideas for this elegant plant in the comments section below!